nilx/io_png/README.txt

 * io_png_read_pp_uchar(fname, &nx, &ny, &nc, option)
 * io_png_read_pp_uchar(fname, &nx, &ny, &nc, option)

-Thew option parameter is a string:
+Thew option parameter is:
-- "" do nothing
+- IO_PNG_OPT_NONE do nothing
-- "rgb" strip alpha and convert gray to rgb
+- IO_PNG_OPT_RGB  strip alpha and convert gray to rgb
-- "gray" strip alpha and convert rgb to gray
+- IO_PNG_OPT_GRAY strip alpha and convert rgb to gray

 For all these fonctions, the data is read into float, processed as float, then requantized to the desired precision.
 16bit PNG files are